 Another favorite activity that I’ve done with both children is writing Chinese words throughout the deck, and my children have fun running around trying to find them!

-Here is my son who is excited that have discovered a Chinese character under a plant!
+Here is my son who is excited to have discovered a Chinese character under a plant!

 7. Pouring water on food pictures and Chinese words